Insolvency payment claims

 If you and other employees have been paying into a pension scheme at work, the pension fund trustees can apply to the Northern Ireland Redundancy Payments Service for some of your employer's unpaid contributions to be paid into the scheme.

-- Understanding company pensions (pensions and retirement planning section)
+- Understanding company pensions

 If your employer is insolvent and makes you redundant, you may be able to claim Statutory Redundancy Pay.